These Vegetarian Stuffed Poblano Peppers are one of the meatless meals that everybody will love. A hearty and cheesy dish with bold flavors.

 Stuffed Poblano Peppers

-Sometimes you want to make a recipe that is easy, veggie filled, and flavorful – particularly in the warm weather.
-That is where my Stuffed Poblano Peppers come in!
-This can be made as a vegetarian dish (as below) or you can add something like chicken or ground beef or turkey to give it a little more substance.
-Want to add a little more kick to your meal?
-Pair these with my Spicy Mac and Cheese!
+Sometimes you want to make a recipe that is easy, veggie-filled, and flavorful – particularly in the warm weather.
+That is where my Vegetarian Stuffed Poblano Peppers come in!
+This can be made as a vegetarian dish (as below) or you can add something like chicken, ground beef, or turkey for additional protein.

 3 poblano peppers